-State Police issue Statewide Child Endangerment Alert for missing children
+Missing Lafayette children found safe; endangerment alert canceled

 Latest Weather Blog

-LAFAYETTE - Louisiana State Police have issued an endangered/missing child advisory after the children's mother was involved in a domestic altercation Monday night.
+LAFAYETTE - Louisiana State Police canceled an endangered/missing child advisory two missing boys were found safe.

-Both children, 2-year-old Kyrie Francis and 3-year-old Korel Francis, were discovered missing from their home on Bridgeway Drive in Lafayette around 8:30 p.m.
-Monday.

-Their mother, Faith Singleton, is believed to be involved in a domestic altercation with Korel Francis.

 Trending News